bealanator/Wireguard-Docker-Automate-Ubuntu18.04/README.md

 # Wireguard-Docker-Automate-Ubuntu18.04

 Ansible playbook to install Wireguard inside a Docker container onto a fresh Ubuntu 18.04 server.
-Features full IPv4/IPv6 support and host firewall will be configured to allow 51820/udp (wireguard port), 22/tcp, icmp (IPv4 & IPv6).
+Features full IPv4/IPv6 support and host firewall will be configured to allow 22/tcp, icmp (IPv4 & IPv6).
+All other incoming traffic will be dropped.

 ## Pre-Requesites